nikmd23/python/README.md

    - Change the message in `static\index.html` to "Hello {your name} from Python!"
    - Press F5 to launch the app
    - Once the breakpoint is hit, try hovering over variables (e.g. the app variable on line 7), examining locals, and more.
-   - Continue, then open a local browser and go to `http://localhost:9000` and note you can't connect to the server
+   - Continue, then open a local browser and go to `http://localhost:9000`

 5. **Forward port:**
    - Stop debugging and remove the breakpoint.